 Thirty-seven million people visited Las Vegas in 2010, and I just have to wonder if they counted me four times.
 That’s right.
 I went to Vegas four times in 2010 and three times in 2011.
 Sadly, in 2012 I didn’t step foot in Clark County once.
 I’m a Vegas junkie; I was hooked after my first trip in 1998.
 I have a bucket list a mile long, but always seem to find myself in McCarron Airport far too often than I should.
 The reason is simple: I love playing blackjack in Vegas.

 The Vegas experience is as diverse as the people who visit.
 I am a gambler, specifically a blackjack player.
 I don’t care a thing about the night clubs, lounges, shopping, or restaurants.
 I just want to play blackjack, and I do.
 For hours.
 Lots of them.
 But not all casinos offer the best odds, as shown in this blackjack survey.
 It’s a good source to find the best odds and which tables to avoid, not only at blackjack but at any other casino game.

 I’m a good blackjack player, if there’s such a thing.
-I know the odds and follow the rules, strategies, and tips.
+I know the odds and follow the rules, strategies, tips, and practice on a blackjack app.
 I am disciplined, which allows me to be able to sit at a table for as long as I do.
 I’m not saying that I win all the time.
 I don’t.
 The cards just don’t always fall in my favor.
 But I love the game, and that’s why I play.
 What I don’t love about gambling are some of the people who sit down at my table.
 When in Canada, I take advantage of their legal online version, which have some good odds without the company.
 But if you don’t want to clear a table faster than a green 00 on a roulette wheel, then pay attention to these 11 don’ts for the blackjack table.